prabesharyal/USAVisaSlotNotifier/Readme.md

 >This bot just captures screen, it doesn't have any access to website of cgi federal.
 Nor it does other tasks on website.
 So you've to login and refresh your browser yourself.
 >
->Instead refreshig everytime,you can refresh the cgi federal logged in dash page by using the script below.
+>Instead refreshing everytime,you can refresh the cgi federal logged in dash page by using the script below.
 >
 >For that :
 > - Press **CTRL+SHIFT+I** and **Ctrl+V** and then **Enter** in that page.